ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 Folder/file  | Description
 :------------   | :-------------
 **EULA.rtf**    | End-User License Agreement.
-**ReadMe.txt**  | A doc with info on deployment and prerequisite software.
+**ReadMe.txt**  | A doc on deployment and prerequisite software.
 **Exchange Server EWS Protocol Test Suites**  |--
-**- Docs**      |A folder that contains documents of all protocol test suites.
+**- Docs**      |A folder with documents of all protocol test suites.
 **- ExchangeEWSTestSuiteDeploymentGuide.docx**  |  A doc on the protocol test suite deployment.
-**-ExchangeEWSTestSuiteSpecification.docx**     |  A doc that contains test suite-specific configuration details, architecture, and test case details.
+**-ExchangeEWSTestSuiteSpecification.docx**     |  A doc on the test suite configuration details, architecture, adapters and test case details.
 **+ MS-XXXX**                                   |  The MS-XXXX help documentation.
 **- \[MS-XXXX\].pdf**                           |  The protocol technical specification.
 **- MS-XXXX \_SUTControlAdapter.chm**           |  A help doc on the SUT control adapter class library such as declaration syntax and their description.
 **- MS-XXXX \_RequirementSpecification.xlsx**   |  A spreadsheet that outlines all requirements that are associated with the technical specification.
-**- Setup**                                     |  A folder that contains configuration scripts.
+**- Setup**                                     |  A folder with configuration scripts.
-**- Test Suite Client**                         |  A folder that contains the configuration script to configure the test suite client.
+**- Test Suite Client**                         |  A folder with the configuration script to configure the test suite client.
 **- ExchangeClientConfiguration.cmd**           |  A command file that runs the ExchangeClientConfiguration.ps1 file to configure the properties for the protocol test suites.
 **- ExchangeClientConfiguration.ps1**           |  A configuration script that will be triggered by ExchangeClientConfiguration.cmd.
-**- SUT**                                       |  A folder that contains the configuration script to configure Exchange Server.
+**- SUT**                                       |  A folder with the configuration script to configure Exchange Server.
 **- ExchangeSUTConfiguration.cmd**              |  A command file that runs the ExchangeSUTConfiguration.ps1 file to create resources and configure settings on the SUT.
 **- ExchangeSUTConfiguration.ps1**              |  A configuration script that will be triggered by ExchangeSUTConfiguration.cmd.
-**- Common**                                    |  A folder that contains common configuration scripts.
+**- Common**                                    |  A folder with common configuration scripts.
 **- CommonConfiguration.ps1**                   |  A configuration script to configure the common information of the server and the test suite client.
 **- ExchangeCommonConfiguration.ps1**           |  A configuration script to configure the common information of Exchange Server.
 **- ExchangeTestSuite.config**                  |  A configuration file that contains primary SUT configuration resources of all protocol test suites.
 **- Source**                                    |  A folder with Microsoft Visual Studio solutions that contain the source code for the test suites.
 **- Common**                                    |  A folder with Microsoft Visual Studio projects that contains the common source code for the test suites.
 **- ExchangeCommonConfiguration.deployment.ptfconfig** |  The common configuration file.
-**- ExchangeEWSProtocolTestSuites.sln**                |  A Visual Studio solution that contains projects of the protocol test suites source code.
+**- ExchangeEWSProtocolTestSuites.sln**                |  A Visual Studio solution with projects that encapsulate the protocol test suites source code.
-**- ExchangeServerEWSProtocolTestSuites.runsettings**  |  A configuration file used for the unit test.
+**- ExchangeServerEWSProtocolTestSuites.runsettings**  |  A configuration file for the unit test.
-**- ExchangeServerEWSProtocolTestSuites.testsettings** |  A configuration file used for running test cases.
+**- ExchangeServerEWSProtocolTestSuites.testsettings** |  A configuration file for running test cases.
 **- MS-XXXX**                                          |  A folder for the MS-XXXX test suite source code.
 **- MS-XXXX.sln**                                      |  A Microsoft Visual Studio solution that contains projects of the MS-XXXX test suite.
-**- MS-XXXX.runsettings**                              |  A configuration file used for the MS-XXXX unit test.
+**- MS-XXXX.runsettings**                              |  A configuration file for the MS-XXXX unit test.
-**- MS-XXXX.testsettings**                             |  A configuration file used for running MS-XXXX test cases.
+**- MS-XXXX.testsettings**                             |  A configuration file for running MS-XXXX test cases.
 **+ Adapter**                                          |  The Adapter test suite code.
 **+ TestSuite**                                        |  The test suite code.
 **- Scripts**                                          |  Exchange Server EWS Test Suites can be run using Visual Studio or batch scripts.
 The Scripts folder contains a collection of command files that allows users to run specific test cases in the test suite, or the entire test suite.